scott-clare1/porridge/README.md

 # Porridge 🥣

-A simple in-memory vector store written in Rust.
+A simple in-memory vector store written in Rust, performing K-Nearest Neighbour search.

 ## Getting Started
 Build the server with Docker: